carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 In the **GUI Template** (_4_) section of the Setup popup, you can click on a GUI icon to select which template to apply:

-* **Custom**: select this if you want to create your own GUI.
-That's basically the "No template, please" option.
+* **Custom**: select this if you want to create your GUI.
+That's the "No template, please" option.
 * **9 Verbs**: inspired by the original SCUMM interface, first seen in _Monkey Island 2: LeChuck's Revenge_.
 * **Sierra**: inspired by the early 90s SCI interface, common to _King's Quest_ and _Space Quest_ games in the early 90s.
 * **2-Click Context-sensitive**: the most basic interface for an Adventure Game, common to many modern titles like _Deponia_ - left-click to walk and interact, right-click to examine.